 The Trustees' Finance and Resources Committee has reviewed these reserve levels and believes that they should provide sufficient working capital to cover delays between spending and receipt of grants and to allow for unexpected emergencies.

-The Trust will maintain free reserves at a minimum level of 2% of GAG up to a maximum of 10% of GAG as an appropriate cushion.
-Where a school has in excess of 10% of GAG funding in reserve a plan showing how the money will be spent will be expected.
-The aim is for the Trust to build 5% of total annual income as central reserves.
+The trust will maintain free reserves at a minimum level of 5% of income up to a maximum of 10% of income.